Kayakbabe/MMM-OneButton/README.md

 				buttons_config: '5', //gpio pin your switch or sensor is connected to
 				pressed: "PAGE_INCREMENT",
 				held: "PAGE_DECREMENT",
-				debug: true // print debugging messages into the browser console from the node_helper }
+				debug: false // print debugging messages into the browser console from the node_helper }
 		},
 	```